cerc-io/ts-nitro/packages/example-web-app/README.md

 # example-web-app

-Instructions to run two instances of `ts-nitro` clients in a browser environment and create a ledger channel between them

 ## Prerequisite

 Run relay node using v2 watcher

 ## `ts-nitro` - `ts-nitro`

-Instructions to run two instances of `ts-nitro` clients in browser environment and create a ledger channel between them
+Instructions to run two instances of `ts-nitro` clients in a browser environment and create channels between them

 ### Setup